alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-07-29-ruling-on-believe-what-he-hear-from-christian-gospel.md

 hijri: Dhul-Hijjah 8, 1441 AH
 lang: en
 note: true
-excerpt: "The Injil (Gospel) of today is not the same that Allah (Glorified and Exalted be He) sent down.
+summary: "The Injil (Gospel) of today is not the same that Allah (Glorified and Exalted be He) sent down.
 Many distortions, lies, additions, omissions, and blasphemous statements are included."
 muftis:
   chairman:
     - name: Shaykh Abdul-Aziz Ibn Baz